 We did see rich color on Lake Champlain, sparkling blue in the sunshine of the warm late-summer day.

-If you’re looking for excitement, don’t go to Vermont.
 If your life is exciting already and you’re looking for a place to slow down for a bit amid spectacular natural beauty, go in a couple of weeks.